top of page

 Since launching his professional career in 2012, DJ King Flow has built lasting ties with key players across New York, Miami, Dallas, Providence, and Seattle.
 His partnership with Young Amsterdam has further expanded his reach, helping cultivate a network of underground creatives and independent voices across continents.

-In 2015, he founded Mixtape Addict, which quickly gained traction as a trusted platform for raw, authentic hip-hop.
+In 2015, he founded Mixtape Addict, which quickly gained traction as a trusted hip hop radio platform for raw, authentic hip-hop.
 By 2019, the project had grown to include Mixtape Addict Report, a video interview series featuring appearances from both rising talents and established icons.
 Episodes recorded in France, Canada, and New York have helped to document the culture from the inside, providing insight into both the music and the people behind it.

 The latest episode’s spotlight on Jamal Gasol highlights DJ King Flow’s ongoing commitment to elevating voices in hip hop.
 His presence on the show brings sharp lyricism and a strong perspective, reinforcing the series’ mission to celebrate diverse voices and stories.
 With each new edition, Mixtape Addict remains a key outlet for artists who live and breathe the spirit of hip-hop.